 Let us take the booking scenario of a Cab Booking System backed with the Azure Serverless services and see how distributed tracing technique will help detect the exceptions and track the custom properties of the messages flowing through the business process.

-The above is the Cab booking application built with the Azure Serverless services.
+The above is the Cab booking application built with the Azure Serverless servvices.
 In this scenario, the User submits a new booking request through the exposed web application.
 The booking request gets submitted as a message to the Service Bus Queue.
 Then, a Logic App listens to the Service Bus Queue to process the incoming bookings.
 Once all the processing gets done, the message is pushed into Service Bus Topic with the label “confirmed “or “rejected.”
 These bookings move to a Function App that accesses the telemetry data to decide on booking confirmation and revert to the Logic App after confirmation/ rejection.
 In such modern applications, there will be various challenges faced by different stakeholders of the organization.

 Here, it is possible to track data flowing through multiple components of the business solution through distributed tracing.